 No gross pictures here; just a straightforward simple answer to the question: Can a rotten tooth fall out on its own?

-“Absolutely,” says Marco L. Tironi, DDS, with Rochester Advanced Dentistry in Rochester, MI.
+“Absolutely,” says Marco L. Tironi, DDS, who practices dentistry in Rochester, MI.

 Dr. Tironi explains, “As teeth break down due to decay or gum disease, they often become smaller and smaller as pieces are broken or decayed away.

 “Eventually there will either be no tooth structure remaining or no bone remaining to hold the tooth in the jaw.

 “This is generally a slow process, and it does not occur without other signs and symptoms.